japila-books/spark-sql-internals/docs/spark-sql-HashPartitioning.md

 * The base link:spark-sql-SparkPlan-Partitioning.adoc#satisfies0[satisfies0] holds

-* For an input link:spark-sql-Distribution-HashClusteredDistribution.adoc[HashClusteredDistribution], the number of the given <<expressions, partitioning expressions>> and the link:spark-sql-Distribution-HashClusteredDistribution.adoc#expressions[HashClusteredDistribution's] are the same and link:spark-sql-Expression.adoc#semanticEquals[semantically equal] pair-wise
+* For an input link:spark-sql-Distribution-HashClusteredDistribution.adoc[HashClusteredDistribution], the number of the given <<expressions, partitioning expressions>> and the link:spark-sql-Distribution-HashClusteredDistribution.adoc#expressions[HashClusteredDistribution's] are the same and link:expressions/Expression.md#semanticEquals[semantically equal] pair-wise

-* For an input link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution], the given <<expressions, partitioning expressions>> are among the link:spark-sql-Distribution-ClusteredDistribution.adoc#clustering[ClusteredDistribution's clustering expressions] and they are link:spark-sql-Expression.adoc#semanticEquals[semantically equal] pair-wise
+* For an input link:spark-sql-Distribution-ClusteredDistribution.adoc[ClusteredDistribution], the given <<expressions, partitioning expressions>> are among the link:spark-sql-Distribution-ClusteredDistribution.adoc#clustering[ClusteredDistribution's clustering expressions] and they are link:expressions/Expression.md#semanticEquals[semantically equal] pair-wise

 Otherwise, `satisfies0` is negative (`false`).